 The Hayward Field tower helps tell the story of the first 100 years of Oregon Track and Field

-The Hayward Field renovation project took an exciting step Feb.
-1 when crews installed the crown of the signature tower.
-The landmark structure, at the northeast corner of the facility, pays tribute to the University of Oregon legacy with graphics depicting five Oregon track and field icons.
+The 10-story Hayward Field Tower pays tribute to the University of Oregon legacy with graphics depicting five Oregon track and field icons.